Kyalami

 Kyalami Grand Prix Circuit (from Khaya lami, My home in Zulu) is a 4.529 km motor racing circuit located in Midrand, Gauteng, South Africa, just north of Johannesburg.
+The name Kyalami also commonly refers to the suburb where the race track is located.
 The circuit has been used for Grand Prix and Formula One races and has hosted the South African Grand Prix twenty times.
 Among the Formula One races held at the track the 1977 South African Grand Prix stands out, as it is principally remembered for the fatal accident that claimed the lives of race marshal Frederick Jansen van Vuuren and driver Tom Pryce.
 In recent years, the area surrounding the circuit has developed into a residential and commercial suburb of Johannesburg.
 More recently, Kyalami has played host to five rounds of the Superbike World Championship from 1998 to 2002 and later in 2009 and 2010, the season finale of the Superstars Series in 2009 and 2010, and the South African round of the 2008–09 A1 Grand Prix season.
 International racing returned to the circuit in November 2019, when it hosted the 2019 Kyalami 9 Hours, serving as the season finale of the 2019 Intercontinental GT Challenge.

 History

 The original, sweeping circuit was designed and cleared by Harry Pierce and Dick Bremner along with a few friends and workers in the mid-1950s.
 The two were also responsible for the hosting and housing of early race teams that ventured to Africa to try out the new track with Bremner being the chairman of the South African Automotive Racing Association.
-The circuit was opened in 4 November 1961 with the race of Kyalami 9 Hours.
+The circuit was opened on 4 November 1961 with the race of Kyalami 9 Hours.
 Its first major international event was in 1961 until political sanctions (due to apartheid policies) eliminated the Grand Prix after the 1985 race.
-The final race at the original circuit was held in 26 November 1988.
+The final race at the original circuit was held on 26 November 1988.